 However, here is the kicker: The full coverage premium increased by more than 6.8 percent between 2014 and 2012, while the disposable income increased by only 4.9 percent, increasing the insurance premium to 2.11 percent.

 Did you know: Disposable income is the money available after taxes and withholdings are deducted from an individual’s income.

 The figures we shared are average numbers and do not reflect your annual income, driving record, or your preferred deductibles.

-You can use our FREE calculator to figure out what percent of your income is your car insurance.
+How much is car insurance in Washington state?
 A full auto insurance policy includes collision and comprehensive coverage on top of the liability coverage.
 As per the National Association of Insurance Commissioners, the average cost of insurance in Washington is roughly at par with the national average.

 Additional Liability Coverage in Washington

 |Loss ratio||2014 - WA||2014 - US||2013 - WA||2013 - US||2012 - WA||2012 - US|

 |Personal Injury Protection||74.55||69.41||75.05||74.69||83.79||82.31|